kenstoyama/JNplots/cran-comments.md

 command 'tidy' found") is obtained when testing with rhub on Ubuntu and is, as far as I know, caused by problems with the testing platform.
-The two notes obtained when testing on the Windows server seem to be common and also caused by an issue with rhub
+The two notes obtained when testing on the Windows server seem to be common and also caused by an issue with rhub.
+Local R CMD check results in no errors, warnings, or notes.